HuangKBAaron/tornado/README.md

 Tornado is made with a responsive layout, it's adaptable to any device.

-You can check out an example of Tornado [here](http://www.icoonies.website/Icoonies/BackgroundMode).
+You can check out some example of Tornado [here](http://www.icoonies.website/Icoonies/BackgroundMode).

 ## how to use